m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 Apparently, a function that takes a constant string and returns a new string, **SOMETIMES** silently fails and returns the input string.
 I understand programming is hard, but having a heisenbug in a *pure* `string->string` function requires advanced incompetence.

-I cuss aloud, pull the crypto-breaking code and send a PR.
+I cuss aloud, bring in the crypto-breaking code and send a PR.

 – "You had the solution to the encrypted password issue the whole time?" the QA asked me.
 – "For a while, yes."